evanshortiss/mcup/README.md

 $ npm link
 ```

-Next simply run the `mcup up` command.
+Next run the `mcup up` command and pass the `dockeruser` and `dockerpass`
+arguments, or set your Docker Hub username and password in `DOCKERHUB_USER`
+and `DOCKERHUB_PASS` environment variables.
 It will prompt you for your sudo
-password after the "Unpack Release" step has completed:
+password after the "Unpack Release" step has completed.

 ```
-# You can also pass these using --dockeruser and --dockerpass arguments
 $ export DOCKERHUB_USER=yourusername
 $ export DOCKERHUB_PASS=yourpassword